pboettch/json-schema-validator/README.md

 Adding this library as a subdirectory to a parent project is one way of building it.

-If the parent project

-- already used `find_package()` to find the CMake-package of nlohmann_json, method 1 will work.
+If the parent project already used `find_package()` to find the CMake-package of nlohmann_json or includes it as a submodule likewise.
-- uses the git-repo of nlohmann_json as a subdirectory, method 1 will work.
-- sets nlohmann_json_DIR, method 2 or 3 will work.

-Afterwards a target called `nlohmann_json_schema_validator` is available in order to compile and link.

 ### Building directly, finding a CMake-package. (short)